mcallaway/remark/interview-talk.md

 ### My story so far

-With a "first among equals" management style, MGI was truly a leader in the scientific community, and our team was at the forefront of technology and methodology.
+MGI was truly a leader in the scientific community, and our team was at the forefront of technology and methodology.

+With a "first among equals" management style, I brought Operations up to speed with Development.
+Beyond that, we created an environment that was agile, providing Services ready to respond to the changing landscape.
 ]
 --
 .right-column-up[